MaxVerevkin/fireball/README.md

 # About
 This program tries to reconstruct the trajectory and position of a fireball given observer's data.

-For now, data is defined in `data_values.h`.
-Soon the program will read it from a file.
+Program reads the data from a text file.
+The default is 'data.txt'.
+It can be overriden by passing a file name as an argument.

 Output on current test data looks something like that:
 ```